Paleopathology: Tuberculosis

 Some diseases are difficult to evaluate in the archaeology, however, tuberculosis can be found and dates as far back as the Neolithic period.
 Tuberculosis is presumed to have been transmitted from domesticated cattle to humans through ingestion of contaminated meats and the drinking of contaminated milk.
 It is also possible to contract tuberculosis through contact with infected persons.
 When an infected person coughs, they eject infected mucus from their body which can possibly infect those close by.
 There are several types of tuberculosis: the kind that affects cold-blooded animals, the kind that affects birds, and the bovine type that causes disease in humans.
 Because bovine tuberculosis is often found in children, it may be that the disease is spread through the consumption of contaminated milk.

 Tuberculosis manifests itself in the archaeological record through DNA extraction from the skeletal remains of people.
 Tuberculosis rarely manifests itself in the skeleton of individuals and when it does, it is usually only in advanced stages of the disease.
 The tuberculosis bacteria stays in the growth centers and spongy areas of the bone.
-This disease has a very long period of maturation, or the time it takes the disease to reach its full destructive potential.
-Because of the long period of development in the body, tuberculosis damages the body and then the body has time to repair itself.
+Tuberculosis can lie dormant for long periods of time; because of the long period of development in the body, tuberculosis damages the body and then the body has time to repair itself.
 The evidence of the disease in bones can be seen in the destruction and healing of the bone structures especially in joints.
 Tuberculosis therefore appears in the archaeology record in the knee and hip joints and also the spine.

-It was thought that there was no tuberculosis infection in North America before the arrival of Europeans, but recent findings from the 80s and 90s have overturned that idea.
+It was thought that there was no tuberculosis infection in North America before the arrival of Europeans, but findings from the 1980s and 1990s have overturned that idea.
 Through extraction of DNA within the bone tuberculosis was not only found, but also dated to have been present in the Americas since 800 BC.
-Tuberculosis is a disease that thrives in dense populations.
-So the implications of finding tuberculosis in pre-Columbian society indicates that there was a large thriving community at the time.
+Tuberculosis is a disease that thrives in dense populations; the implication of finding tuberculosis in pre-Columbian society is that there was a large thriving community at the time.
 The earliest evidence of tuberculosis has been found in Italy dating to the 4th millennium BC.
 Evidence of tuberculosis has also been found in mummies from ancient Egypt dating to the same period.
-There is however, a lack of medical texts from ancient European and Mediterranean regions describing diseases that are identifiable as Tuberculosis but the bones show that there was a disease of this type.
+There is however, a lack of medical texts from ancient European and Mediterranean regions describing diseases that are identifiable as tuberculosis but the bones show that there was a disease of this type.